chrapek/my-photos/libs/shared/crypto/README.md

-# subjects
+# crypto

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build subjects` to build the library.
+Run `nx build crypto` to build the library.